Joint Community Detection and Rotational Synchronization via Semidefinite Programming: Numerical results

 \subsection{Two unequal-sized clusters}

-Next, we consider two unequal-sized clusters where the cluster sizes $(m_1,m_2)$ are given, and the SDP in \eqref{eq:SDP_unequal_known} is used for recovery.
-We simulate $\bm{A}$ under different settings of $(m_1,m_2)$, and plot the recovery error with varying $\alpha$ and $\beta$ in Figure~\ref{fig:two_unequal_exp}.
+Next, we consider two unequal-sized clusters where the SDP in \eqref{eq:SDP_unequal_known} is used for recovery.
+We simulate $\bm{A}$ under different settings of $(m_1,m_2)$, and plot the recovery error with varying $\alpha$ and $\beta$ in Figures~\ref{fig:unequal_error_a} and \ref{fig:unequal_error_c}.
 By comparing the results for $(m_1, m_2) = (60, 40)$ and $(m_1, m_2) = (80, 20)$, we find that it gets more challenging to recover $\bm{M}^*$ if the cluster sizes are more imbalanced.
 The red curve in each plot corresponds the threshold of the sufficient conditions given in Theorem~\ref{the:2_cluster_unequal_d_2} for $d = 2$.
 Clearly, there is a gap between the empirical phase transition boundary and the theoretical threshold, which implies the condition in Theorem~\ref{the:2_cluster_unequal_d_2} may not be necessary.

-To understand why there exists such gap, we construct the dual variables according to our construction in Lemma~\ref{lemma:guess_dual_unequal_new} for each realization of $\bm{A}$, and in Figure~\ref{fig:unequal_rate} we plot the failure rate in \eqref{eq:failure_rate} for $\widetilde{\bm{\Lambda}}$ defined in Lemma~\ref{lemma:simplify_lambda_unequal}.
-As a result, we see that in some certain regime of $\alpha$ and $\beta$, even though our dual construction does not satisfy such conditions, empirically we still observe exact recovery of \eqref{eq:SDP_unequal_known} in Figure~\ref{fig:unequal_error}.
+To understand why there exists such gap, we construct the dual variables according to our construction in Lemma~\ref{lemma:guess_dual_unequal_new} for each realization of $\bm{A}$, and in Figures~\ref{fig:unequal_rate_b} and \ref{fig:unequal_rate_d} we plot the failure rate in \eqref{eq:failure_rate} for $\widetilde{\bm{\Lambda}}$ defined in Lemma~\ref{lemma:simplify_lambda_unequal}.
+As a result, we see that in some certain regime of $\alpha$ and $\beta$, even though our dual construction does not satisfy such conditions, empirically we still observe exact recovery of \eqref{eq:SDP_unequal_known} in Figures~\ref{fig:unequal_error_a} and \ref{fig:unequal_error_c}.
 This implies our guess of the dual variables in Lemma~\ref{lemma:guess_dual_unequal_new} is sub-optimal.
 In addition, to further verify the sharpness of the conditions in Theorem~\ref{the:2_cluster_unequal_d_2}.
 As $n$ is large, we test the failure rate under different setting of $(m_1,m_2)$.
-As we can see in Figure~\ref{fig:two_unequal_exp_large_n}, the threshold of the condition in Theorem~\ref{the:2_cluster_unequal_d_2} sharply characterize the empirical phase transition boundaries, which indicates the derived condition is tight based on our guessed dual variables.
+As we can see in Figure~\ref{fig:two_unequal_exp_large_n}, the threshold of the condition in Theorem~\ref{the:2_cluster_unequal_d_2} sharply characterizes the empirical phase transition boundaries, which indicates the derived condition is tight based on our guessed dual variables.